Pritam262/Pritam262/README.md

 ## 👨‍💻 About Me

-I am a passionate **Web Developer** with 1 years of experience in building scalable, efficient, and innovative solutions.
+I am a  **Software Developer** with 1 years of experience in building scalable, efficient, and innovative solutions.

 - 🔭 I’m currently working on: videostreaming platform
-- 🌱 I’m currently learning: python
-- 💬 Ask me about: python
+- 💬 Ask me about: JavaScript
-- ⚡ Fun fact: [Something interesting about you]

 ---